Voxel-Fox-Ltd/VoxelBotUtils/docs/config-files-directory.rst

       Whether or not error messages triggered by slash commands should be ephemeral or not.

+   .. attribute:: owners_ignore_check_failures
+      :type: bool

+      .. versionadded:: 0.4.1

+      Whether or not check failures are ignored for owners.

    .. class:: event_webhook

       A simple webhook that recieves event pings.